pvanhoof/dir-examples/README.md

 ### Coming up with your own versioning scheme

 Knowing it better than the rest of the world will in spectacular ways make everything you do break with what the entire rest of the world does.
 You shouldn't congratulate yourself with that.
 The only thing that can be said about it is that it probably makes little sense, and that others will probably start ignoring your work.
 Your mileage may vary.
+Keep in mind that without a correct SOVERSION, certain things will simply not work correct.

 ### In case of libtool: using your package's (semver) release numbering for current, revision, age